marmelab/react-admin/docs/Tutorial.md

 ![post list with access to edit and create](./img/editable-post.png)

-The create and edit views render as a form.
-It's already functional, and automatically issues `POST` and `PUT` requests to the REST API.
+The form rendered in the create and edit pages is already functional.
+It issues `POST` and `PUT` requests to the REST API upon submission.

 ![post edition form](./img/post-edition.png)

-**Note**: JSONPlaceholder is a read-only API: although it seems to accept `POST` and `PUT` requests, it doesn't take into account the creations and editions - that's why, in this particular case, you will see errors after creation, and you won't see your editions after you save them.
+**Note**: JSONPlaceholder is a read-only API; although it seems to accept `POST` and `PUT` requests, it doesn't take into account the creations and editions - that's why, in this particular case, you will see errors after creation, and you won't see your editions after you save them.
+It's just an artifact of JSONPlaceholder.

 ## Deletion

 There is not much to configure in a deletion view.
-To add removal abilities to a `Resource`, simply use the bundled `<Delete>` component from admin-on-rest using the `remove` attribute ('delete' is a reserved word in JavaScript):
+To add removal abilities to a `Resource`, simply use the bundled `<Delete>` component from admin-on-rest, and register it using the `remove` prop ('delete' is a reserved word in JavaScript):

 ```js
 // in src/App.js